KittyGiraudel/sass-guidelines/index.md

 ## Key principles

+> > **Sass should be kept as simple as it can be**
+> This sounds a lot like one of the principles I mentioned above for desining the language :).

 At the end of the day, if there is one thing I would like you to get from this whole styleguide, it is that **Sass should be kept as simple as it can be**.

 Thanks to my silly experiments like [bitwise operators](https://github.com/HugoGiraudel/SassyBitwise), [iterators and generators](https://github.com/HugoGiraudel/SassyIteratorsGenerators) and [a JSON parser](https://github.com/HugoGiraudel/SassyJSON) in Sass, we are all well aware of what one can do with this preprocessor.